 4. The Great Wall of China

 The Great Wall is something of a misnomer.
 The wall is not actually continuous but many walls built at different times and for different reasons; many were joined together, but gaps still exist.
 Some parts of the wall feel newer and almost pristine — these were built during the Ming Dynasty when the Ming were at war with Mongolians around the 1300s.
-The older walls date back as far as 700 BC, and these sections show their age today.
+The older walls date back as far as 700 BC (which makes it the oldest of the new 7 Wonders of the World), and these sections show their age today.
 Still, the Great Wall weaves and winds over the hills where China borders Mongolia, measuring about 20,000 kilometers (12,427 miles) and crossing nine provinces.

 The Great Wall of China is a popular day trip from Beijing, with the restored Badaling and Mutianyu sections only 1.5 hours away and accessible by car or bus.
 Both are outfitted with cable cars to save visitors a steep trek up, making them good options for most travelers.
 Wild, unrestored sections like Jiankou, about two and a half hours from Beijing, attract more experienced hikers and may require a tour guide.
 Tickets to the Great Wall cost about $6.50, plus another $17.50 or so for the round-trip cable car ride.